 | Spaced review | High | Few |

-| Rereading | Low | Very many |
+| Rereading | Low | Most people |

-| Highlighting | Low | Very many |
+| Highlighting | Low | Most people |

 Recognizing and recalling are different abilities

-Memory works at two levels: recognition (you know it when you see it) and recall (you can produce it from nothing).
+"I understand it when I read it, but I can't answer questions."
+That complaint sounds like a contradiction.
+It is an accurate report of two different abilities: recognition (you know it when you see it) and recall (you can produce it from nothing).
 Rereading trains almost pure recognition.
 But an exam sheet, an interview question, or a patient in front of you offers no hints.
 Real situations always demand recall.

 How to read so it sticks: the retrieval reading loop

-In Roediger and Karpicke's 2006 experiments, students who practiced recalling a text outperformed rereaders a week later (roughly 56% versus 42% recall; exact numbers vary by condition, the direction is the point).
+In Roediger and Karpicke's 2006 experiments, students who practiced recalling a text outperformed rereaders a week later (roughly 56% versus 42% recall; exact numbers vary by condition; the direction is the point).
 This testing effect plugs straight into everyday reading:

 - Read one section: a single heading's worth.
 Do not read long.